linuz90/roam-screenwriter/README.md

 Writing screenplays in Roam with this theme empowers storytelling with Roam strengths: bi-directional links, speed, dedicates pages to characters, and more.

+I recommend having the font [Courier Prime](https://quoteunquoteapps.com/courierprime/) installed to use this theme.

 [See a preview below](#preview).

 Got feedback? **[Say hi on Twitter](https://twitter.com/linuz90).**